 “By presenting Frazier’s contributions to social work, I hoped to shed a light on the depth of his impact on the trajectory of social work education,” said President Holloway.
 “Frazier’s resolve to work towards racial equality made a lasting mark on the field of social work, reminding us that this vital profession has always been rooted in the longstanding fight for social justice.”

-An American sociologist and author, E. Franklin Frazier is noted for influence on intuitions and practices to accept the demands by African Americans for economic, political, and social equality in American life.
+An American sociologist and author, E. Franklin Frazier is noted for influence on institutions and practices to accept the demands by African Americans for economic, political, and social equality in American life.
 His publication, The Negro Family in the United States (1939), analyzed the historical forces that shaped the development of the African American family from slavery to the mid-1930s.
 In 1940, the book was awarded the Anisfield-Wolf Book Award for the most significant work in the field of race relations.

 “We are grateful to President Holloway for bringing our attention to this important figure whose impact has historically been forgotten,” said Rutgers School of Social Work Dean and Distinguished Professor Cathryn C. Potter.
 “Frazier’s significance as a pioneer in social work education cannot be overstated, especially as we continue to grapple with our country’s history rooted in racism and injustice.”